kidneyweakx/orbitalmap/apps/zk_noir/README.md

 # ZK Noir Proofs

-This project implements four privacy-preserving zero-knowledge proof mechanisms using Noir.
+This project implements five privacy-preserving zero-knowledge proof mechanisms using Noir.
 These proofs can be integrated into applications to enhance privacy while maintaining verifiability.

 ## Features